NUS-HPC-AI-Lab/VideoSys/docs/dit.md

 Or you can use the standard `torchrun` to launch multi-node training as well.

+### Inference

-<b>Inference.</b> You can perform inference using DiT model as follows.
+You can perform inference using DiT model as follows.
 You need to replace the checkpoint path to your own trained model.
 Or you can download [official](https://github.com/facebookresearch/DiT?tab=readme-ov-file#sampling--) or [our](https://drive.google.com/file/d/1P4t2V3RDNcoCiEkbVWAjNetm3KC_4ueI/view?usp=drive_link) checkpoint for inference.

 ```shell
 # Use script